cosmic-api/teleport/source/index.rst

         Data in its JSON represenation.
 There are many ways to represent the same data in JSON.
 This representation must be unambiguous.
-Because Teleport was designed for web APIs, the JSON data should look familiar and be quite readable as JSON was designed to be.
+Because Teleport was designed for web APIs, the JSON data should look familiar and be readable as JSON was indeed designed to be.

     Deserialization